 Like Gillray’s cartoon, The Golden Age parody singles out for special ridicule the theme of nonhuman natures collaborating and rejoicing in the Revolution.
 “Skip, skip ye Mountains!
 Forests lend your Ears!,” calls “Darwin.”
-For under the rule of “red-capt Liberty” and “fair Philosophy” that the poem heralds, tongue-in cheek, a two-fold revolution transpires (5, 4): while the human sans-colottes level their social hierarchy “to the mean muck of low Equality,” the curse of human labor relaxes, and other natures assert their own technicity (11).
+For under the rule of “red-capt Liberty” and “fair Philosophy” that the poem heralds, tongue-in-cheek, a two-fold revolution transpires (5, 4): while the human sans-culottes level their social hierarchy “to the mean muck of low Equality,” the curse of human labor relaxes, and other natures assert their own technicity (11).
 Plants spontaneously metamorphose into luxurious foodstuffs and manufactures, much to the delight of the rural and urban poor, left idle by the newfound productivity of louche, transgressively animate Darwinian vegetables.
 In a return to the effortless luxury of the mythic Golden Age, stock Georgic characters like the busy Dairy-maid swiftly regress to gathering “Rich Cream and Butter from [a] herd of Trees” (10).
 By the climax of this part of the poem, plants have assumed the manufacture of complex commodities and luxury goods: “Tallow Candles tip the modest Thorn, / Candles of Wax the prouder Elm adorn!”; atop another grove, “Where leaves once grew, now periwigs of Hair!”
 (7).

 The most obvious target of the parodist’s extravagant vegetable grotesques is a certain form of techno-scientific hubris.
 Darwin, Beddoes, and their Lunar Society cohort were at the forefront of the coal-, steam-, and expropriation-powered industrial modernization of the English midlands; at the dawn of an “Anthropocene” age frequently dated to their precise generation and social set, they helped pioneer a now familiar and still feckless variety of techno-utopian futurism.
 In places in The Botanic Garden, Darwin apostrophizes steam power, prophecies air travel, and projects geo-engineering as a modality of climate control.
-Taking as an epigraph one of Beddoes’s particularly enthusiastic speculations – “May we not, by regulating the vegetable functions, teach our Woods & Hedges to supply us with Butter & Tallow?
-[Title pg.]” – the parody is out to caricature Lunar readiness to meddle in the natural order of things, as well as to prophecy the monstrous consequences of a notably Godless faith in scientific miracles.
+Taking as an epigraph one of Beddoes’s particularly enthusiastic speculations—“May we not, by regulating the vegetable functions, teach our Woods & Hedges to supply us with Butter & Tallow?”—the parody is out to caricature Lunar readiness to meddle in the natural order of things as well as to prophecy the monstrous consequences of a notably Godless faith in scientific miracles.